jvictormello/task-manager/README.md

 git clone <repository-url>
 cd task-manager

-# Prepare env files
+# Prepare env files (optional)
+# You can copy the templates now, or skip this step — the API container will
+# seed backend/.env from backend/.env.example on first run.
+Frontend reads its
+# env at runtime; copying is recommended but not required.
-cp backend/.env.example backend/.env
+# cp backend/.env.example backend/.env
-cp frontend/.env.example frontend/.env
+# cp frontend/.env.example frontend/.env

 # Start entire stack
 docker compose up -d --build